Heat or ice for my accident injuries

 Whatever the cause, disc injuries also respond very well to chiropractic care.
 We offer a wide range of therapeutic services including physical therapy, physiotherapy, chiropractic, and massage therapy at our clinics.
 It is recommended to have any auto accident injuries evaluated by a medical professional for a complete diagnosis.
 For those injured in an auto accident all insured drivers have medical PIP (personal injury protection) coverage as part of their policy covering the diagnosis and treatment of injuries that occurred from your accident.
 This coverage pays for the services (chiropractor, physical therapy, manual therapy, physiotherapy) of necessary medical treatment up to your policy limit, regardless of who is at fault.

-Our goal at Chiropractic and Rehabilitation of South Florida is to provide our patients with an exceptional experience when they walk through our doors.
+Our goal at Chiropractic and Rehabilitation is to provide our patients with an exceptional experience when they walk through our doors.
 Quality services are the least we can provide to help patients through the stressful times after a car accident.
 We also provide transportation to each of our offices for any auto accident complications.
 Call for a chiropractic evaluation today at 855-954-2273.